 We deliver a lot of workshops on how to drive your career forward, particularly for the high potential senior managers in the UK200 group.
 In this blog post, I am carrying on the themes that tend to come out of these events.

-At the beginning of the day I asked many of the delegates what they hoped to get out of the workshop.
-The general theme to the responses was:
+At the beginning of the day, I ask many of the delegates what they hope to get out of the workshop.
+The general responses are usually:

-In other words, I’m guessing similar to most senior managers in professional service firms, there was a lack of focus for the participants about their career.
-Interestingly, by the end of the day, this had changed for most of the participants…
+In other words, I’m guessing similar to most senior managers in professional service firms, there always seems to be a lack of focus for the participants on their careers.
+Interestingly, by the end of the day, however, this tends to change for most of the participants…

-If, as the image suggests, you are in charge of your career, then how do you go about putting yourself in the driving seat of your career?
+The question that we always ask following this event is, “If you are in charge of your career, how do you go about putting yourself in the driving seat to move it forward?”

 1. Do your own career planning